wadelau/WebGet/README.md

 By: Zhenxing Liu, Wade lau

-It features include support for HTTP/1.1, HTTPS and defined User-Agent, and so on.
+It features include support for HTTP/1.1, HTTPS and self-defined User-Agent, and so on.
 However webget is not designed to do something which wget(-R/wget) could do in some environments.
 Webget is trying to replace telnet(-R/telnet) by grouping a set of comands to be sent from a client to a server.